harshachalla/linux-adminstartion/README.md

 #The super user on a Linux system, is also called root; it's the root account.

 # The Tilde(~) is a shorthand way of representing a home directory.

+# Basic Linux Commands

+## 'ls' --->  list directories

+## 'ls -l' ---> list directory contents.

+## 'cd filename' -----> is the change directory command.

+## 'cd'  --->take u to home directory

+##  'pwd' command displays the present working directory

+## 'cat' - concatenate files.
+Really what cat does is - it displays the contents of files.

+## 'echo' displays arguments to the screen.

+##  'man -ls' to display the documentation

+## To exit or log out of your shell, use the 'exit' command.

+## Finally, 'clear' clears the screen.